Flower Tiles

 Lily

-Representing Saint Clare, the lily serves as the namesake flower of the collection.
+Representing Saint Clare, the lily serves as the namesake flower of the Origins Collection.

 Plum Blossom